TheRealAnonymous008/quartz/content/Lenses for Game Design - Lenses.md

 * What needs to be communicated while making this game?

 ### 103. Playtesting
+* Why are we doing a playtest?
+* Who should be there?
+* When should we test?
+* Where should we hold it?
+* What will we look for?
+* How will we get the information we need?

 ### 104. Technology
 ### 105. The Crystal Ball
 ### 106. Utopia